 - Completion of employment verification form documenting required work experience.
-Above mentioned application criteria are not required.
+The application criteria mentioned above are not required.

-- Complete required background checks.
-Contact Stark State College’s Security Office for an appointment.
+- Complete required background checks; contact Stark State’s Security Office for an appointment

-- Complete the above course/placement and GPA requirements.
+- Complete the course/placement and GPA requirements above

 - Meet with the program coordinator for acceptance into the program.
 Completed application and background eligibility e-mail notification must be brought to the appointment if applying for the one-year certificate or associate degree.
 For career enhancement certificate acceptance, bring the completed application and employment verification form.

-- Students must maintain a “C” or better in all courses in the curriculum (technical and nontechnical).
+- You must maintain a “C” or better in all courses in the curriculum (technical and nontechnical)

-- Students may not be able to be placed at clinical sites or find employment if they have a positive background check.
-See Health and Public Services criminal background check information for a list of potential disqualifying offenses.
+- Your background check may prevent you from being placed at clinical sites or finding employment; see Health and Public Services criminal background check information for a list of potential disqualifying offenses

-Classes and laboratories are primarily scheduled in the evening.
-However, clinical practicums are scheduled 2 to 3 days per week during the day.
+- Classes and laboratories are primarily scheduled in the evening; clinical practicums, however, are scheduled two to three days per week during the day.